+A Semester Honors

-Semester Honors.
-At the end of each semester, academic semester honors will be issued to all undergraduate students who earn 12 or more semester hours with a grade of A, B, or C with a semester grade point average of 3.000 or better.
+At the end of each semester, academic semester honors will be issued to all full-time undergraduate students who earn 12 or more semester hours in the Fall or Spring (6 or more in the Summer) with grades of A, B, or C and a semester grade point average of 3.000 or better.
 Students who receive grades of D, F, U, or I in the given semester are not eligible for the honors.
-Effective Summer 2003, the semester grade point averages for academic honors before graduation at all universities in the University of Louisiana System are as follows:
+When an I grade is changed to a regular grade, students may qualify for honors at that time.
+Students who are enrolled in fewer than 12 hours in the Fall or Spring (6 hours in the Summer) but are classified as full-time students may also qualify for semester honors if they meet the remaining criteria.
+(See definition of full-time students.)